 If you find that you are weak in some of these areas, then get help.
-Visit the Student Learning Center and let them know you need help reviewing arithmetic and algebra skills for statistics (if you just tell them you're in statistics, they may have trouble finding someone to help), watch some of the videos in the LRC, or see the instructor.
+Visit the Math Enrichment Center or the Student Learning Center and let them know you need help reviewing arithmetic and algebra skills for statistics (if you just tell them you're in statistics, they may have trouble finding someone to help), or see the instructor.